Audit Committee Charter (HTML)

 - establish policies for the hiring by the Company of employees or former employees of the independent auditors.

 - review and make recommendations to the Board with respect to relevant financial affairs and policies of the Company, including matters relating to capital structure, financing activities and insurance.

 - through the Committee's Chairperson, regularly report to the full Board on the Committee's activities and actions.

 - provide the Company and the Board with the report of the Committee with respect to the audited financial statements for inclusion in the Company’s annual proxy statement as required by SEC rules.

 - annually evaluate the Committee's own performance and deliver a report to the Board setting forth the results of the evaluation.

 - review and reassess the adequacy of the Committee charter on an annual basis and submit any recommended changes to the Board for consideration.

-- perform any other activities consistent with this Charter, the Company’s bylaws and governing law or regulation, as the Committee or the Board deems necessary or appropriate.
+- perform any other activities consistent with this Charter, the Company’s Certificate of Incorporation, Bylaws and governing law or regulation, as the Committee or the Board deems necessary or appropriate.